exercism/website-copy/tracks/rust/exercises/circular-buffer/mentoring.md

 ### Common Suggestions

+#### Minimizing Usage of `unwrap`
-- Usage of `unwrap` should be as minimal as possible, preferably non-existent if we can help it.
+Usage of `unwrap` should be as minimal as possible, preferably non-existent if we can help it.
 Take the following implementation of the `read` function that calls `unwrap`:

 ```rust
 fn read(&mut self) -> Result<T, Error> {
   match &self.buffer[self.read_index] {